 The Ultimate Guide to Understanding THC & CBD Ratios

-Cannabis sativa (marijuana) is a psychoactive plant that contains over 500 components, of which 113 cannabinoids have been identified.
 Two of these cannabinoids have been studied for their medicinal properties: Δ9-tetrahydrocannabinol (Δ9-THC) and cannabidiol (CBD).
-The potency of marijuana is determined based off of the THC concentration of the plant.
+The potency of marijuana is determined based on the THC concentration of the plant.
 This cannabinoid is the reason a person will experience psychoactive effects.
-The higher the amount of THC in a product, the more intense psychoactivity.
+The higher the amount of THC in a product, the more intense the psychoactivity.

-In the more recent years, the way marijuana can be used has changed significantly.
-What used to be as simple as smoking the plant through combustion has morphed into finding the ideal relief through an arrangement of different oils, edibles, lotions, and flowers.
+In more recent years, the way marijuana can be used has changed significantly.
+What used to be as simple as smoking the plant through combustion has morphed into finding the ideal relief through an arrangement of different oils, edibles, lotions, and flower.
 For some, this can be extremely overwhelming, especially when you throw in different ratios of milligrams of THC to CBD.

 What Are Ratio Marijuana Products?

-The understanding of cannabinoid ratios is still in the early stages; however, cannabinoid’s medical and therapeutic properties are still distinct.
-THC and cannabidiol CBD differ in the way their molecules act on receptors located throughout the entire body.
-In the brain, THC binds with the CB1 receptor and CBD binds with the CB2 receptor while also blocking CB1 receptors from binding with THC.
+In the brain, THC binds with the CB1 receptor, and CBD binds with the CB2 receptor while also blocking CB1 receptors from binding with THC.
 This means CBD can potentially decrease some of THC’s effects, like anxiety, as well as psychoactivity.

-Whenever you see a marijuana product that has a ratio on it, it is indicating the amount of milligrams of CBD to THC.
-For example, a product labeled as a 1:1 means for every milligram of CBD in the product, there will be one milligram of THC as well.
-THC acts as an anti-nausea, anti-inflammatory, and analgesic.
-It also provides you with a psychoactive “high” feeling.
-This means a higher ratio of CBD to THC means less of a “high” and vice versa.
-CBD also shares the above THC traits.
+Cannabidiol (CBD) also shares the above THC traits.
 However, at the same time, it acts as an anti-anxiety and anti-seizure.
 However, CBD doesn’t produce a “high” sensation like THC.
-Because of this reason, many people prefer marijuana having a higher ratio of CBD to THC, because consuming a low THC product comes with less adverse side effects.
+Because of this reason, many people prefer marijuana, having a higher ratio of CBD to THC, because consuming a low THC product comes with fewer adverse side effects.

-Some studies have shown that CBD might have antipsychotic properties.[1]
+Some studies have shown that CBD might have antipsychotic properties.
 One recent case-control study found that the use of marijuana with high levels of THC may be associated with an increased risk of psychosis, especially when its CBD levels are low.
-[2] In countries such as England and the Netherlands where highly THC-concentrated cannabis is regularly used, recent studies have shown an increased incidence of schizophrenia, in comparison to countries like Italy where more traditional cannabis varieties that have lower concentrations of THC are used.
-[3]

 Common Ratios